guides you to the best local dishes & drinks in

 When: Sun-Wed, 11am-11pm; Thurs-Sat, 11am-midnight.
 Between 4pm-6pm, there’s a limited bar menu only.

 Order: Start with the remarkable Long Island-sourced calamari ($14), which are dunked in seltzer and rice flour before getting crispy-fried to light-as-air perfection alongside (battered and fried) long hot peppers, and then served with marinara and a housemade Tabasco-spiked mayo.
 Next, order a sandwich—we loved both the perfectly cooked chicken parm, pictured (on a roll, $9; heros and platters also available), and the meatball parm.
 Formed into a patty and slow-cooked at a low temperature, the meatball is incredibly supple on the soft, subtly sweet seeded roll, where it shares space with marinara sauce, mozzarella cheese, and slivers of basil, all in perfect proportions.
 (Don’t be alarmed by the pink color of the meatball; it’s just a side effect of the braising technique.)
 Here is the Parmesan sandwich elevated but still completely recognizable, with a down-to-earth price tag to boot.

-Alternatively: Next door at Torrisi Italian Specialties (250 Mulberry St., map), it’s a completely different experience—more refined and innovative, more expensive, more difficult to get into—but the seasonal seven-course menu ($70/$80 for lunch/dinner) is still rooted in Italian-American fare.
-More straightforward is the Italian-American food at Rubirosa (235 Mulberry St., map), with excellent pizzas, pastas, and red-sauce favorites like lasagna and beef braciole.
+Alternatively: On the same block is the straightforward but winning Italian-American food at Rubirosa (235 Mulberry St., map), with excellent pizzas, pastas, and red-sauce favorites like lasagna and beef braciole.